Capable-alien/Emergency_QRgen_Fastapi/README.md

 # Emergency QR Generator (FastAPI)

-Generate emergency QR codes containing critical medical and contact information that can be scanned and used in emergencies — even offline.
+Generate emergency QR codes containing critical medical and contact information that could be created early, then scanned and used in emergencies.

 ## Features